nicbarker/algebra-sandbox/README.md

 Operator support: +, -, *, /, ^

 TODO:
-- Allow arbitrary pronumeral usage
+- Allow arbitrary multi-character pronumeral usage
+- Support special symbols like π
 - Equality support
 - Input LaTeX strings in input field
 - "Set" vs "Modify" operators to input a new statement vs modifying an existing one